Anoka Burn Victim Attorneys

 Burn injuries are traumatizing, painful, and disabling.
 They can result in disfigurement and require extensive reconstructive surgeries.
 Many burn victims endure prolonged treatments during healing, including frequent debridement of the affected areas and skin harvesting and grafting from unharmed parts of the body.

-Besides the heavy physical and emotional costs endured by burn victims, there is an economic burden.
+Besides of the heavy physical and emotional costs endured by burn victims, there is an economic burden.
 Patients often need special treatment in burn centers, including surgery, wound management, and long periods of rehabilitation.
 Total charges for surviving burn patients with burns on over 10% of their total body surface area averages nearly $270,000.
 Charges for non-surviving patients exceed $360,000.

-Why Treating Burn Injuries is so Expensive
+Why Treating Burn Injuries Is So Expensive

-Severe burns affect many body systems and tissues causing numerous medical challenges.
+Severe burns affect many body systems and tissues, causing numerous medical challenges.
 Having to manage multiple medical issues at once is why costs to treat burn victims can be so high.

 Some related and derived injuries associated with burns include: